-• Table 1 and Figure 1 summarises the 41 successful trips for which paired sampling data are currently available.
-Additional trips have since been completed successfully and the data will be available in due course.
-Table 2 shows the target number of paired sampling trips determined at the Fifth Regular Session of the WCPFC Scientific Committee for each flag state or group of states, and the numbers of successful and unsuccessful trips completed as of July 2013.
-In Table 2, 'Unsuccessful' trips include those during which the spill sampling protocol was not followed correctly, nor those for which the data are permanently unavailable, while 'Ongoing' trips are those for which either the vessel was still at sea at the time of writing or the data processing had not yet been completed.
+• Table 1 shows the target number of paired sampling trips determined at the Fifth Regular Session of the WCPFC Scientific Committee for each flag state or group of states, and the numbers of successful and unsuccessful trips completed as of January 2014.
+In Table 1, 'Unsuccessful' trips include those during which the spill sampling protocol was not followed correctly, nor those for which the data are permanently unavailable, while 'Ongoing' trips are those for which the data processing had not yet been completed.

 The Data Collection Officer (DCO) was recruited by the OFP, with funding from New Zealand, in July 2011, and has been particularly effective in implementing the paired sampling trips.
-His contract was extended from 30 June 2013 and will terminate on 31 August 2013.
+His contract was extended from 30 June 2013 and terminated on 31 August 2013.

 The DCO also implemented a project in the Solomon Islands, in conjunction with National Fisheries Development Ltd, to compare species compositions determined from (i) logsheets, (ii) grab samples, (iii) spill samples, (iv) cannery receipts and (v) port samples of species and size categories landed at the cannery in Noro, Solomon Islands.
-Nine trips have been completed; however, port sampling was not conducted for three of the trips and the cannery receipts are not available for another two trips, leaving only four trips for which all sources of data are available.
-Three additional trips are being undertaken and the data will be processed and analysed in due course.
+Data processing for nine trips has been completed; however, port sampling was not conducted for three of the trips and the cannery receipts are not available for another two trips, leaving only four trips for which all sources of data are available.
+Three additional trips have been undertaken and the data will be processed and analysed in due course.

-• In May 2012, he also participated in a trip on a purse seiner chartered by the International Seafood Sustainability Foundation (ISSF), the Cape Finisterre, during which he collected further spill sampling data and evaluated video monitoring of the catch.
+• In May 2012, the DCO also participated in a trip on a purse seiner chartered by the International Seafood Sustainability Foundation (ISSF), the Cape Finisterre, during which he collected further spill sampling data and evaluated video monitoring of the catch.